franco-m9/MyInt/README.md

 # MyInt
-Allows for very long integers that can't originally be stored
+Allows for very long integers and calculations that can't originally be stored